ONSdigital/software-engineer-community/standards/github.md

 - **Audit** - GitHub audits joiners and leavers via the audit log.

 ### GitHub accounts
-> *Jame Blake* will share the content to be replace in the section below.
-All accounts should be easily identifiable to their owners.

 - **GitHub Profile** - all individuals should populate their GitHub account profile with their real forename and surname.

-- **Username** - must not be offensive or anything deemed inappropriate by the **Technical Lead**s.
+- **Username** - must not be offensive or anything deemed inappropriate by the **Technical Lead or nominated Sr. team member**/ .

 - **Personal Accounts** - it is acceptable for an individual to use their own GitHub account or an ONS dedicated GitHub account according to their personal preference.
-However only one account per individual should be registered to the ONSdigital organisation.
+However only one personal account per individual should be registered to the ONSdigital organisation.
+However, where personal account is used the user should add ONS official email address as secondary email on the GitHub profile.

-#### Multi-factor authentication

-- **Administrators must enable MFA** - a condition of being granted administration right on the organization is to have multi-factor authentication enabled.
-Therefore it follows that all **Technical Lead**s must enable MFA on their accounts.

-- **Members should enable MFA** -  it is strongly encouraged that all users with normal access have multi-factor authentication enabled on their accounts.
-Reasonable reasons for not having it enabled are required.
-However, any member who has admin access to any repository **must** have MFA enabled.

-- **Service Accounts don't need to enable MFA** - service accounts used by continuous integration solutions do not require multi-factor authentication.
-Service accounts should have the minimal permissions required to complete the required task (_principal of least required priviledge_)

 ### Repository settings